al3ssVil/Robot/README.md

 A matrix where each cell represents a position:

-0 for open paths.
+  - -1 for obstacles.

--1 for obstacles.
+  - any other number for open paths.

 ### Example map.txt:
 ![image](https://github.com/user-attachments/assets/72714c24-303c-45f8-9d22-8bf7e51600e9)